gabest11/lexx-ivtc/README.md

     tfm: ccuup, -----
     tdec: f, +++-+ or ++++-

-One of the up pairs can be droped.
+One of the up pairs can be dropped.

 ### pp does not overlap, ccppc + pcccp